 Forward-looking statements, which involve assumptions and describe our future plans, strategies and expectations, are generally identifiable by use of the words "may," "should," "expect," "anticipate," "estimate," "believe," "intend," "seek," or "project" or the negative of these words or other variations on these words or comparable terminology.
 Actual results, performance, liquidity, financial condition and results of operations, prospects and opportunities could differ materially from those expressed in, or implied by, these forward-looking statements as a result of various risks, uncertainties and other factors, including the ability to raise sufficient capital to continue the Company's operations.
-Actual events or results may differ materially from those discussed in forward-looking statements as a result of various factors, including, without limitation, the risks outlined under "Risk Factors" on our Form 10-K filed with the Securities and Exchange Commission (the "SEC") on June 13, 2013 and matters described in this Form 10-Q generally.
+Actual events or results may differ materially from those discussed in forward-looking statements as a result of various factors, including, without limitation, the risks outlined under "Risk Factors" on our Form 10-K filed with the Securities and Exchange Commission (the "SEC") on June 13, 2013 and Form 10-K/A for the year ended December 31, 2012 (the "2012 10-K/A") filed with the SEC on September 13, 2013 and matters described in this Form 10-Q generally.
 In light of these risks and uncertainties, there can be no assurance that the forward-looking statements contained in this Form 10-Q will in fact occur.
 Potential investors should not place undue reliance on any forward-looking statements.
 Except as expressly required by the federal securities laws, there is no undertaking to publicly update or revise any forward-looking statements, whether as a result of new information, future events, changed circumstances or any other reason.